stazman/sfsourcer/spec-js.md

 3 * Must translate the JSON responses into Javascript Model Objects using either ES6 class or constructor syntax.
 DONE 4 * Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
 WRITER GROUPS LIST AT /WRITER_GROUPS_HOME
 DONE 5 * Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
 WRITER GROUPS LINKS TO SPECIFIC WRITER'S GROUPS  AT /WRITER_GROUPS_HOME
-* Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
+6 * Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
+WRITER_GROUP HAS_MANY WG_WORKS
 * Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
 * At least one of the JS Model Objects must have a method on the prototype.